keksgauner/Minecraft-DiscordConsole/README.md

   this is a dependency
 - Restart your servers to get the config
 - Setup on the Bukkit/Spigot/Paper Server the server.yml.
-- You have to insert your discord token, channel id and set this enabled true
+- You have to insert your discord token from [https://discord.com/developers/applications](https://discord.com/developers/applicationsm), channel id and set this enabled true
 - Restart again and look in the console if more needed

 ## Proxy | and Bukkit/Spigot/Paper Server